Stoff-Studios/Stoff2D/README.md

 > cd Stoff2D
 > mkdir build
 > cd build
-> cmake ..
+> cmake -DBUILD_EXAMPLES=ON ..
 > cmake --build .
 ```
+note the flag -DBUILD_EXAMPLES=ON, omit this when building as apart of a larger
+project if you don't care about the test programs.

 ## Example Projects
-To build the example projects, turn on the BUILD_EXAMPLES option when calling
-cmake.
-Just add -DBUILD_EXAMPLES=ON before the source directory.
+To run the examples, call the binary built from the root directory.
+The res
+folder is expected to be in the same directory that the binary was called from
+by default.
+This can be changed in settings.h
 ```
-> cmake -DBUILD_EXAMPLES=ON ..
+> build/examples/shooter/Debug/shooter.exe
-> cmake --build .
+> build/examples/test/Debug/test.exe
 ```
-To run the example games, make sure the binary is called from the root
-(checkout settings.h to change resource locations).

-Current example games (more to come)
+Current examples
 #### Shooter
+vampire survivors type playbox
 *controls*
 - move           -> wasd
 - shoot          -> arrow-keys